Bronze Soldier of Tallinn: Relocation

 According to historian Alexander Daniel, the Bronze Soldier has symbolic value to Estonia's Russians, symbolising not only Soviet victory over Germany in the Great Patriotic War, but also their claim to rights in Estonia.
 Most Estonians considered the Bronze Soldier a symbol of Soviet occupation and repression following World War II.

 In 2006, the conservative Pro Patria Union petitioned the Tallinn City Council to demolish the monument, which saw the Estonian president in January 2007 vetoing a bill which would have allowed for its destruction and instead ordering its removal from the city centre.
 In February 2007, Estonian nationalists unsuccessfully attempted to place on the statue a wreath made of barbed wire decorated with a plaque saying "Murderers of the Estonian People".

 Amid political controversy, in April 2007 the newly elected Ansip government started final preparations for the reburial of the remains and relocation of the statue, according to the political mandate received during the March 2007 elections.
 The government claimed that the location of the memorial at a busy intersection in Tallinn was not a proper resting place, which led to critics to accuse the government of pandering to Estonian nationalist groups.
 Disagreement over the appropriateness of the action led to mass protests and riots (accompanied by looting) lasting two nights, the worst Estonia has seen.

 In the early morning hours of 27 April 2007, after the first night's rioting, the government decided, at an emergency meeting, to dismantle the monument immediately, referring to security concerns.
 By the following afternoon the stone structure had been dismantled as well.
 As of the afternoon of 30 April, the statue without the stone structure had been placed at the Defence Forces Cemetery of Tallinn.
 An opening ceremony for the relocated statue was held on 8 May, VE Day.
 (Significantly, Red Army veterans celebrate Victory Day a day later, on 9 May.)
 During June 2007 the stone structure was rebuilt.
 Relatives have made claims to bodies of four of the war dead.
 Unclaimed remains were reburied at the military cemetery, next to the relocated monument, on 3 July 2007.

+On 27 April 2007, alongside the riots, there was also a huge and coordinated cyber-attack on Estonian institutions, including its Parliament, banks, and newspaper agencies.
+Although the Estonian government blamed Kremlin, no direct evidence could be produced.